LyudmilaKostanyan/Priority-Inversion/README.md

 ---

-## Why This Project?

-* **Priority inversion** is not just theoretical; it has caused real mission failures and is a risk in any real-time, embedded, or concurrent system (spacecraft, aviation, robotics, automotive, etc.).
-* **Priority inheritance** is a crucial OS-level mechanism to avoid such failures.
-* This project **lets you experience and visualize** both the bug and its solution, on your PC or in CI, and learn fundamental lessons in concurrent programming and OS design.

----

 ## What Does This Project Demonstrate?

-* **Reproduce the Mars Pathfinder bug:** See severe delays or virtual deadlock due to priority inversion.
+* **Reproduce the Mars Pathfinder bug:**
+  The simulation creates a scenario where a low-priority thread acquires a shared resource (mutex), a high-priority thread needs this resource for critical work, and a CPU-intensive medium-priority thread keeps the CPU busy.
+The medium thread prevents the low-priority thread from running, so the high-priority thread is starved—just like the real Mars Pathfinder case.
-* **See the effect of CPU affinity:** Forcing all threads onto a single core maximizes the inversion effect, just as it happened on the rover.
+* **See the effect of CPU affinity:**
+  Running all threads on a single CPU core makes the inversion effect much more severe.
+On Linux, use `taskset -c 0 ./main ...` to force this.
+On Windows (locally, not in CI), use `start /wait /affinity 1 ...`.
+This setup maximizes contention from the medium thread and often results in a near-deadlock without priority inheritance.
-* **Observe the fix:** See how priority inheritance immediately solves the problem.
+* **Observe the fix:**
+  With priority inheritance enabled, if the high-priority thread is blocked by the low-priority thread, the program temporarily boosts the low-priority thread’s priority.
+This allows it to preempt the medium thread and release the mutex quickly, solving the bug.
+* **Implementation details:**

+  * Written in portable C++ with `std::thread` and mutexes, plus platform-specific logic for setting thread priorities and affinity.
+  * On Linux, uses a POSIX mutex with `PTHREAD_PRIO_INHERIT` if available for a realistic kernel-level effect.
+  * On Windows, the simulation manually boosts low-priority thread priority if the high-priority thread is blocked.
+In CI, affinity cannot be set and priority boosts may be ignored.
+  * The medium thread runs a busy-wait loop to simulate heavy CPU contention.
-* **Compare behavior on Linux, Windows, and macOS:** Learn how operating system design affects real concurrency bugs.
+* **Compare behavior on Linux, Windows, and macOS:**
+  Linux with `taskset` gives the clearest and most realistic effect; macOS cannot enforce strict core pinning and tends to "fairly" schedule threads; Windows CI cannot guarantee affinity or priority boosts, but on a local Windows system, the effect can be reproduced using `/affinity`.

 ---